manifoldmarkets/manifold/docs/docs/faq.md

 ## Basics

-### What is a prediction question?
+### What is a prediction market?

-Prediction questions allow you to bet on the outcome of future events.
+Prediction markets allow you to bet on the outcome of future events.

 The prices for shares on each outcome can be interpreted as the probability that the underlying event will happen and track what question participants in aggregate believe.

 As more people trade on the question, the probability estimate converges to reflect the truth.
 Since these probabilities are public, anyone can use them to make more informed decisions.

-On Manifold, anyone can create their own prediction question about any question they want!
-We believe prediction questions are not only the best way to forecast difficult questions, but also a fun way to interact with friends, build communities over shared interests, and facilitate the sharing of information.
+On Manifold, anyone can create their own prediction market about any question they want!
+We believe prediction markets are not only the best way to forecast difficult questions, but also a fun way to interact with friends, build communities over shared interests, and facilitate the sharing of information.

 #### An example

-Consider a prediction question on a question like: "Will Democrats win the 2024 US presidential election?"
+Consider a prediction market on a question like: "Will Democrats win the 2024 US presidential election?"

 If the question is currently displaying a probability of 50%, but you believe that the true chance is higher, you can purchase shares at a cost $0.50/share that will pay out $1 if the Democrats win.
 Suppose the true probability is 60%, then you will make $0.10 for each share you purchase in expectation.